-The Subaru Outback is a pretty bulletproof vehicle made by Fuji industries under the Subaru brand name and despite being a reliable vehicle, the car/SUV does have some caveats.
-Also known as the Subaru Legacy, the Outback has been around enough years to iron out most of the kinks, but there are still twenty reasons why buyers may not want to purchase this vehicle.
-On the plus side, The Outback has a kick-ass symmetrical AWD system that outperforms anything else on the car market and that handling may be enough to counter the problems listed below.
-Most of the points below refer to the new sixth generation Subaru Outback 2020 model, but many of them also apply to the previous Outback models including the fifth generation (2015 – 2019) and the fourth generation (2009 – 2014)
+Made by Fuji industries under the Subaru brand name and also known as the Subaru Legacy, the Outback has been around enough years to iron out most of the kinks, but there are still twenty reasons why buyers may not want to purchase this vehicle.
+On the plus side, The Outback has a kick-ass symmetrical AWD system that outperforms anything else on the car market when the snow and ice comes down and that handling may be enough to counter the many problems listed below.
+Most of the points below refer to the new sixth generation Subaru Outback 2020 model, but many of them also apply to the previous Outback models including the fifth generation (2015 – 2019) and the fourth Subaru Outback generation (2009 – 2014)

 The Very Worst Fault With The Subaru Outback Is:

 1 – Difficulty in Replacing the Headlight Bulbs